chelsibelles/Build-a-Survey/README.md

-# Build-a-Survey
+# Survey Form Project

+## 📋 Description
-This project is a responsive survey application built using HTML and CSS as part of the freeCodeCamp Responsive Web Design curriculum.
-The form is designed to collect user input through various input types including text fields, radio buttons, checkboxes, and a dropdown menu.
-It includes required fields, form validation, and a clean, accessible layout.
-The project demonstrates an understanding of semantic HTML structure and modern CSS styling techniques for creating user-friendly web forms.
+This is a responsive survey form built as part of the [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/).
+The form is designed to collect user feedback through various input types such as text fields, dropdowns, radio buttons, checkboxes, and a comment section.
+It demonstrates fundamental HTML5 structure, semantic labeling, accessibility considerations, and CSS styling.

+## 💡 Features
+- Collects user name, email, and optional age
+- Dropdown menu for selecting user role
+- Radio buttons for recommendation rating
+- Checkboxes for feedback on specific improvements
+- Textarea for open-ended suggestions
+- Responsive layout with clean styling

+## 🛠️ Technologies Used
+- HTML5
+- CSS3 (linked externally via `styles.css`)

+## 📸 Screenshots